-Country Slovenia Summary Recent developments in Crowdfunding regulation • AIFMD was implemented through the new Act on Alternative Investment Fund Managers (Zakon o upraviteljih alternativnih investicijskih skladov), which entered into force on 23 May 2015, and an amendment to the Investment Trusts and Management Companies Act (Zakon o investicijskih skladih in družbah za upravljanje), which entered into force on 19 May 2015.
-Recent developments in RES regulation New implementing regulation supporting RES Projects entered into force in 2015 Support scheme in the amount of 10 million for RES Projects approved by Slovenian Government; expected to launch in early 2016 Current Crowdfunding Regulation General Regulation Financial services and transactions related to offerings of transferrable securities provided by a Crowdfunding platform trigger requirement for a licence by Securities Market Agency Intermediary services with respect to consumer credit and other loan agreements require a licence by Bank of Slovenia or Securities Market Agency
+Country Slovenia Recent developments in Crowdfunding regulation • AIFMD was implemented through the new Act on Alternative Investment Fund Managers (Zakon o upraviteljih alternativnih investicijskih skladov), which entered into force on 23 May 2015, and an amendment to the Investment Trusts and Management Companies Act (Zakon o investicijskih skladih in družbah za upravljanje), which entered into force on 19 May 2015.
+Recent developments in RES regulation New implementing regulation supporting RES Projects entered into force in 2015 Support scheme in the amount of 10 million for RES Projects approved by Slovenian Government; expected to launch in early 2016 Current Crowdfundin g Regulation General Regulation Financial services and transactions related to offerings of transferrable securities provided by a Crowdfunding platform trigger requirement for a licence by Securities Market Agency Intermediary services with respect to consumer credit and other loan agreements require a licence by Bank of Slovenia or Securities Market Agency

-Donations and Reward Crowdfunding Models wou among others likely have tax, game of chance a consumer protection legal implications Prospectus requirement for offer of securities Threshold: EUR 100.000 in EU within 12 months requirement Other most relevant exceptions: (i) offering of securiti to sophisticated investors only, or (ii) offering of securiti to up to 150 natural or legal persons, who are n sophisticated investors • Simplified prospectus possible for offerings of securiti below or equal to EUR 5.000.000 in EU within 12 months AIFMD regulation AIFMD has been recently implemented in Slover through the Alternative Investment Fund Managers A and an amendment to the Investment Trusts a Management Companies Act.
-An operating company seeking funding would likely n qualify as an AIF in Slovenian jurisdiction, mostly becau ordinary company with a general commercial or industr purpose would generally not fall under a scope Alternative Investment Fund Managers Act.
-On the oth hand, Project Company seeking funding might qualify AIF if it is raising capital with the view to investing it accordance with a defined investment policy.
-Lending and Donations or rewards model would likely n constitute an AIF, but we cannot definitely exclude t possibility that they fall outside the scope of Alternati Investment Fund Managers Act in all cases.
-Payment service regulation Remittance of cash payments or transfer of funds intermediary between costumer and provider of goo and services constitutes provision of payment service which requires a licence by Bank of Slovenia.
-Crowdfunding platform might rely on "technical servi provider" exemption Further possible• Consumer Protection Act (Zakon o varstvu potrošnikov)
+Donations and Reward Crowdfunding Models would among others likely have tax, game of chance and consumer protection legal implications Prospectus requirement Prospectus requirement for offer of securities requirement Threshold: EUR 100.000 in EU within 12 months Other most relevant exceptions: (i) offering of securities to sophisticated investors only, or (ii) offering of securities to up to 150 natural or legal persons, who are not sophisticated investors Simplified prospectus possible for offerings of securities below or equal to EUR 5.000.000 in EU within 12 months AIFMD regulation AIFMD has been recently implemented in Slovenia through the Alternative Investment Fund Managers Act and an amendment to the Investment Trusts and Management Companies Act.
+An operating company seeking funding would likely not qualify as an AIF in Slovenian jurisdiction, mostly because ordinary company with a general commercial or industrial purpose would generally not fall under a scope of Alternative Investment Fund Managers Act.
+On the other hand, Project Company seeking funding might qualify as AIF if it is raising capital with the view to investing it in accordance with a defined investment policy.
+Lending and Donations or rewards model would likely not constitute an AIF, but we cannot definitely exclude the possibility that they fall outside the scope of Alternative Investment Fund Managers Act in all cases.
+Payment service regulation Remittance of cash payments or transfer of funds by intermediary between costumer and provider of goods and services constitutes provision of payment services, which requires a licence by Bank of Slovenia.
+Crowdfunding platform might rely on "technical service provider" exemption Further possible Consumer Protection Act (Zakon o varstvu potrošnikov)